MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-event-dispatcher.rst

-How-To Create a Desktop Event Dispatcher
+How to Create a Desktop Event Dispatcher
 ========================================

 Creating a custom event dispatcher can help you address two use cases: